google/starlark-go/doc/impl.md

 TODO: discuss UTF-8 and string.bytes method.

 <b>Dictionaries and sets</b>:
-Skylark dictionaries have predictable iteration order.
+Starlark dictionaries have predictable iteration order.
-Furthermore, many Skylark values are hashable in Skylark even though the Go values that represent them are not hashable in Go: big integers, for example.
+Furthermore, many Starlark values are hashable in Starlark even though the Go values that represent them are not hashable in Go: big integers, for example.
-Consequently, we cannot use Go maps to implement Skylark's dictionary.
+Consequently, we cannot use Go maps to implement Starlark's dictionary.

 We use a simple hash table whose buckets are linked lists, each element of which holds up to 8 key/value pairs.
 In a well-distributed